Skip to content Skip to footer

 Language

 English is the predominant language spoken in Winnipeg.
-French is also spoken, reflecting Canada’s bilingual status, but it is not as widely used as English in everyday life.
+French is also widely spoken, reflecting Canada’s bilingual nature.

 Cost Of Living